 Each month, CREDO members vote on how we distribute funding to three incredible nonprofits.
-Those small actions add up – with one click, you can help fund groups fighting for human rights, climate justice and immigrant rights.
-In April, over 60,000 CREDO members voted to distribute $150,000 in donations to Amnesty International, Earthjustice and United We Dream Action.
+Those small actions add up – with one click, you can help fund groups fighting for economic equality, climate justice, and LGBTQ rights.
+In June, nearly 50,000 CREDO members voted to distribute $150,000 in donations to Economic Policy Institute, League of Conservation Voters and The Trevor Project.

 CREDO members who use our products are the reason why we are able to make these donations each month.
 Learn more about CREDO Mobile, the carrier with a conscience.